 Bring some Foldable Shopping Tote Bags and keep them inside your day trip bag.
 Places like California have banned plastic bags (or will charge extra at the store).
 Use your totes to hold extra souvenirs or wet clothing.

 Medications & First Aid

 Prone to ailment?
 Be sure to bring common medications with you like ibuprofen and antacids.
 This will help save you a stop at the convenience store as well as the added cost.
-A small first aid kit can go a long way if you’re hurting.
-I always try to bring a few bandages, though antiseptic wipes and ointment are ideal if you’ll be away from running water.
-I like liquid bandage, like New-Skin for protecting areas like fingertips and the bottoms of your feet where bandages won’t stick.
-Do you tend to get eaten alive by bugs?
-Don’t forget a travel-size bug repellent!
+A Travel First Aid Kit can go a long way if you’re hurting.

 Electronics and Chargers

 Naturally you’ll bring your cell phone with you, but what about when the battery dies?
-Invest in a charger that will power up several cell phones at once (don’t forget to pack the cords!) so you can keep in touch if separated.
+Invest in a Lightweight and Compact Phone Charger that will power up several cell phones at once.
+Don’t forget to pack the cords!
 Pack your camera and spare battery.